iTwin/itwinjs-core/docs/learning/tutorials/develop-desktop-viewer.md

   10. Enter **Post logout Redirect URI**: `http://localhost:3000`.
   11. Click the **Save** button

-Once your new application is saved a client ID is generated, add the client ID and redirect uri to the the following variables in the `.env` file within the application's root directory: `ITWIN_VIEWER_CLIENT_ID` and `ITWIN_VIEWER_REDIRECT_URI`.
+Once your new application is saved and a client ID is generated, add the client ID and redirect uri to the following variables in the `.env` file within the application's root directory: `ITWIN_VIEWER_CLIENT_ID` and `ITWIN_VIEWER_REDIRECT_URI`.

 - From a terminal at your application's root directory, `npm start`.
 This will serve the application with live reloading.